vastus/Salgos/documentation/readme.md

 ## Merge sort
 Merge sort is a good example of a [divide and conquer][wiki/dac] algorithm.
+It is a good example of a basic comparison sort.

 Steps for sorting an array using merge sort: